Wales: Language

 According to the 2021 census, the Welsh-speaking population of Wales aged three or older was 17.8 per cent (538,300 people) and nearly three-quarters of the population in Wales said they had no Welsh language skills.
 Other estimates suggest that 29.7 per cent (899,500) of people aged three or older in Wales could speak Welsh in June 2022.

+Since the 1970, adult learners on Wales's Welsh for Adults programmes have been taught using an intensive course known as Wlpan.
+The method was developed by Welsh-language educators who adapted Israel's Ulpan system of immersive, oral-first Hebrew teaching for use with Welsh, and the first Wlpan course was run by the University of Aberystwyth's extramural department in 1973.
+The name Wlpan is a direct borrowing from Hebrew ulpan (אולפן).

 English is spoken by almost all people in Wales and is the main language in most of the country.
 Code-switching is common in all parts of Wales and is known by various terms, though none is recognised by professional linguists.
 "Wenglish" is the Welsh dialect of the English language.
 It has been influenced significantly by Welsh grammar and includes words derived from Welsh.
 Northern and western Wales retain many areas where Welsh is spoken as a first language by the majority of the population, and English learnt as a second language.
 Although monoglotism in young children continues, life-long monoglotism in Welsh no longer occurs.

+It is unkown when the last monoglot Welsh adult died, and there are still some remote people who have very little English ability, but a newspaper from Y Rhiw, Pen Llŷn, recorded that a Mrs Jane Jones was monoglot Welsh and died at 100 years old in 1980.

 Since Poland joined the European Union, Wales has seen a significant increase in Polish immigrants.
 This has made Polish the most common main language in Wales after English and Welsh, at 0.7 per cent of the population.